What the numbers mean

 It's hard nowadays, making a profit up in the air, and the days of stretching out across

-3 or 4 seats in economy on a long flight are long gone (with one delightful recent exception on
+3 or 4 seats in economy on a long flight are long gone (with one delightful exception on

-"you don't get there any faster and it's only a few hours".
+We used to think "you don't get there any faster and it's only a few hours".

 But it's getting steadily harder to find comfortable economy seats on long flights despite